ortus-docs/commandbox-docs/packages/creating_packages/creating_packages.md

 That's it.
 Once you run this command, you can run `forgebox show my-package` to confirm it's there.
 Any updates to your readme, title, etc. will overwrite the old data.
 If you change the slug, a new package will be created.
 If you change the version, a new version will be added to the existing package.

+### Unpublish
+Sometimes you want to remove a specific package version or an entire package from ForgeBox.
+For this, use the `unpublish` command.

 ### Publishing to ForgeBox from start to finish

 Below is an example of the commands that would take you from scratch to a published package: